iqbaladitama91/back-office/README.md

 # First Setup
-After downloading this repo the first thing to do is to install the required modules with 'npm install'
+After downloading this repo the first thing to do is to install the required modules with `npm install`

 # BackofficeApp